 This is needed to be able to run certain plugins.
 One of them automatically extract files once they’re downloaded e.g.

-$~: sudo apt-get install unrar unzip ffmpeg mediainfo -y
+$~: sudo apt-get install unrar unzip ffmpeg mediainfo curl sqlite3 -y

 To be able to run ruTorrent with PHP 7 we have to use the latest master from Github.
-This is considered to be the development edition, but the latest stable release of ruTorrent was one year ago, which means that it won’t work on Ubuntu 16.04 as it only provides PHP7.
+This is considered to be the development edition, but the latest stable release of ruTorrent was one year ago, which means that it won’t work on Ubuntu 16.04 as it only provides PHP 7.
 Anyway, we tested this, and there are no issues.
 Though we can’t guarantee that it will work every time.
-It’s always recomended to use stable versions.
-Let’s just hope that 3.8 is released soon.
-You can get the latest stable release here.
+It’s always recommended to use stable versions.
+You can get the latest stable release here or here.

 $~: cd /var/www/html